FLtoCOTransplant/javascript-challenge/README.md

 ![](UFO-level-1/static/images/UFO.jpeg)

-<p>Something innate in us wants there to be life outside of Earth.
+Something innate in us wants there to be life outside of Earth.
 My 5 and 7 year olds believe

 in aliens like they believe in ghosts, fairies and santa clause.
 We mention one idea or story